toliva/ConnectivityContent/apis/02-Product Management/05-Image-API-(Experimental)/04-sample-messages.md

 ```

 ## Adding a New Image for Multiple Room Types
 To add a new image to a property and have it assigned to some room types, an array of all the room types this image should be assigned to is needed.
-In this example, we assign a new image to 3 room types, using the room types resource IDs found via the Product API.
+In this example, we assign a new image to 3 room types, using the room types resource IDs' found via the Product API.
 ```
 POST https://services.expediapartnercentral.com/properties/12933870/images
 Accept: application/json